AquiGorka/auth0-challenge-api/README.md

 ### Side Notes

-- Alejo's code & structure rock big time, it was insanly easy to follow his line of thought.
+- Alejo's code & structure rock big time, it was insanely easy to follow his line of thought.
-- For a very much simpler version of the server take a look at the 'simple' branch
+- For a very much simpler version of the server take a look at the 'simple' branch.